egarrisxn/xopalette/README.md

 ## **Overview**

-This is an easy-to-use [Next.js](https://nextjs.org) color palette generator.
+This is an easy-to-use [Next.js](https://nextjs.org) color palette generator & was inspired by work from the v0 community.

 ## **Technologies**